An0n-xen/COMPUTER-VISION-TRAIN-TEMPLATE/README.md

 - `train.py` - a file to leverage all other files and train a target PyTorch model.
 - `utils.py`- a file dedicated to helpful utility functions.

-**Extra**: predictions.py - a file for making predictions with a trained PyTorch model and input image (the main
+**Extra**: predictions.py - a file for making predictions with a trained PyTorch model and input image